-Within the political stream, several occurrences were shaping the broad political society and the education system in particular.
-Kingdon (1995) observes that events in government like administrative changes bring with them marked changes in policy agendas (p.
-153).
-With a change in power from Jerry Rawlings to John Kufour came a new direction in the governance of the country.
+Within the political stream, several events shaped the political organization of the country in general and the education system in particular.
+Kingdon (1995:153) observes that events in government like administrative changes bring with them marked changes in policy agendas.
+The change in political power from NDC to NPP in both the presidential and parliamentary elections in December 2000 resulted in a new direction in the governance of the country.
 Hitherto, the long standing charge of the NPP while in opposition was that there was lack of transparency in the policies and programs enacted by the existing government.

-An official government document posited that "both education system and its management need fundamental changes and government has accordingly decided not only to tinker with marginal adjustment to it but to carry out a radical reform of it (GoG, 2005 cited in Tonah, 2009)."
+An official government document posited that both the education system and its management needed fundamental changes and that the government has accordingly decided not only to tinker with marginal adjustment to it but to carry out a radical reform (GoG, 2005 cited in Tonah, 2009).
 That is, in line with John Kingdon's postulation that electoral results have considerable power to shape the political stream, the election of 2000 had a profound impact on the education policy.
 In his first term of office spanning 2000 to 2004, President John Kufour spearheaded a move to overhaul the education system once the FCUBE outlived its constitutional mandate.
-However, it took the re-election of President Kufour for a second term from 2005 to 2008to allow him push for the reforms he was clamoring for.
+However, it took the re-election of President Kufour for a second term from 2005 to 2008 to allow him push for the reforms he was clamoring for.